 If the library does understand the metadata cache image super block extension, it must advise the metadata cache of the existence, base address, and size of the cache image, and then delete the metadata cache image superblock extension message.

-Once so advised, the metadata cache must proceed as follows prior to the first entry protect (or just prior to file close, if the file is closed without any further activity):
+Once so advised, the metadata cache must proceed as follows prior to the first metadata entry protect (or just prior to file close, if the file is closed without any further activity):

 Allocate a buffer for the cache image, and load the cache image from file.

 Scan the metadata cache image, and create a “prefetched” cache entry for each entry in the image.
-Note that these entries are be different from metadata cache entries in the existing cache, in that they contain only the on disk image of the entry, not the in core representation that is created when an entry is loaded from disk at the request of a cache client.
+Note that these entries are different from metadata cache entries in the existing cache, in that they contain only the on-disk image of the entry, not the in-core representation that is created when an entry is loaded from disk at the request of a cache client.
 Call these entries prefetched entries.
 Mark each new entry with the address, length, ring, type, dirty flag, order in the LRU (if defined), flush dependency parent (if any), and number of flush dependency children (if any) recorded in the metadata cache image block.
 Place all the serialized entries in a linked list for ease of scanning.
 Call this list the prefetched entries list.

-Scan the prefetched entries list, insert all entries in the index, and insert all dirty entries in the slist.
-Recall that the metadata cache uses a skip list to maintain a list of all dirty entries in increasing address order.
-On cache flush, it uses this list to write entries in increasing address order to the extent permitted by flush dependencies.
+Scan the prefetched entries list, insert all entries into the metadata cache index, and insert all dirty entries into the cache’s dirty entry skip list.
+(Recall that the metadata cache uses a skip list to maintain a list of all dirty entries in increasing address order) On cache flush, it uses this list to write entries in increasing address order to the extent permitted by flush dependencies.

 Scan the prefetched entries list to set up the flush dependencies specified.
 Pin all entries that are parents in flush dependency relationships.
 Note that when this operation is complete, all entries remaining in the prefetched entries list that were not manually pinned should be annotated with their order in the LRU.
 Note also that the flush dependencies created will be slightly different that the usual flush dependencies, in that the metadata cache must decide when to create and destroy them, instead of delegating this issue to the clients.
 For clarity, call these flush dependencies “reloaded flush dependencies”, to distinguish them from the flush dependencies created and managed by cache clients.

-Scan the remaining entries in the prefetched entries list, and insert them in the LRU in the indicated order.
+Scan the remaining entries in the prefetched entries list, and insert them in the cache’s LRU eviction list in the indicated order.
 At this point the prefetched entries list should be empty.

 Read the adaptive cache resizing data from the cache image buffer, and configure the metadata cache to recreate the configuration and status recorded.
-This is not implemented at present.
+(This is not implemented at present)

 Free the buffer containing the metadata cache image, and release the file space it resided in.